AkarshBhatia/LeafC/README.md

 How to run the code?
 - The base path is common to all five dataset folders
-- We copy the path to each of the training and test datasets and replace it before running the code, as required
+- We copy the base path and the path of the image chosen
+- The user inputs the data to run the code